 Press comments on the panel discussion

-In the March edition 2010, the newsletters of the German Romance Association on p.
-13 reported in the "Foreword to the Bonn Romance Day, Romance Studies - Occupation and Vocation" by Prof. Dr. Paul Geyer about the appearance at the Panel discussion with Dr. Monika Wulf-Mathies.
+In the March 2010 edition, the Bulletin of the German Association of Romanists reported on p.
+13 in the "Foreword to the Bonn Romanists Day 'Romanistik - Beruf und Berufung'" by Prof. Dr. Paul Geyer about the appearance at the Panel discussion with Dr. Monika Wulf-Mathies.

 Think more efficiently